vivianokechukwu/ToolEvaluation/README.md

 - **IBM OpenPages with Watson** – AI-driven analytics, advanced risk insights.

-<h2>Recommendations</h2>

-**MetricStream or Wolters Kluwer OneSumX** — best suited for the organization's global scale and complex regulatory demands.
+I recommended MetricStream or Wolters Kluwer OneSumX as the best fit for the organization’s global scale and complex regulatory demands.

-<h2>Conclusion & Impact</h2>

-By aligning tool capabilities with the organization's compliance and risk objectives, I delivered recommendations that will:<br>
+<h2>Impact</h2>

-- Enhance compliance posture across global operations.<br>
-- Strengthen resilience against evolving regulatory risks.<br>
-- Improve operational efficiency by integrating compliance into core banking processes.
+These recommendations enhanced the organization’s compliance posture across global operations, strengthened resilience against evolving regulatory risks, and improved operational efficiency by integrating compliance into core banking processes